wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 # 44. ‘I Am’ is True, All Else is Inference

 >By no effort of logic or imagination can you change the ‘I am’ into ‘I am not’.
-In the very denial of your being you assert it.
+In the very denial of your beïng you assert it.
 Once you realise that the world is your own projection, you are free of it.

-**Maharaj:**&ensp;The perceiver of the world, is he prior to the world, or does he come into being along with the world?
+**Maharaj:**&ensp;The perceiver of the world, is he prior to the world, or does he come into beïng along with the world?

 **Questioner:**&ensp;What a strange question!
 Why do you ask such questions?

 **M:**&ensp;Unless you know the correct answer, you will not find peace.

 **Q:**&ensp;When I wake up in the morning, the world is already there, waiting for me.
-Surely the world comes into being first.
+Surely the world comes into beïng first.
 I do, but much later, at the earliest at my birth.
 The body mediates between me and the world.
 Without the body there would be neither me nor the world.

 **M:**&ensp;The body appears in your mind, your mind is the content of your consciousness; you are the motionless witness of the river of consciousness which changes eternally without changing you in any way.
 Your own changelessness is so obvious that you do not notice it.
 Have a good look at yourself and all these misapprehensions and misconceptions will dissolve.
 Just as all the little watery lives are in water and cannot be without water, so all the universe is in you and cannot be without you.